Casualty series 1

-The first series of Casualty consisted of fifteen episodes, which aired weekly on a Saturday night.
-Each episode was individually titled.
+The first series of Casualty consisted of fifteen episodes with individual titles, which aired weekly on a Saturday night.

 The first series featured ten main characters, who were all appointed different roles within the A&E department.
 By the end of the first series, two actors would not be returning for the second series: Julia Watson (Baz Samuels) and George Harris (Clive King).
+Watson eventually returned to the programme in 1995 in Series 9 Episode 20.